The World Tarot Card Meaning

 Frequently Asked Questions about The World

-What does The World mean in a tarot reading?
+What does The World tarot card mean?

 Is The World a yes or no card?

-What does The World symbolise?
+What does the wreath on The World card symbolise?